Get in Touch

 Module 5: Design a Data Model in Power BI for Government

 The process of creating a complex data model in Power BI is straightforward.
-If your data comes from multiple transactional systems, you can quickly end up with dozens of tables to manage.
-This module teaches how to simplify the disarray using star schemas and other techniques.
-You will also learn about choosing the correct data granularity for performance and usability of your Power BI reports.
-Finally, you will explore methods to improve performance in your Power BI data models.
+If your data comes from multiple transactional systems, you can end up with numerous tables to manage.
+Building an effective data model involves simplifying this complexity.
+This module covers the terminology and implementation of star schemas, the importance of choosing the correct data granularity for performance and usability, and techniques to improve performance in Power BI data models.

 Learning Objectives